garrandall/popular-music-data/tracks/baby-love-the-supremes.md

   ranking_list: Billboard Hot 100
   start_date: '1964-12-26'
 ---
-Ooh baby love, my baby love
+Oh baby love, my baby love
 I need you, oh how I need you
 But all you do is treat me bad
 Break my heart and leave me sad